brgibson/blog-prototype/_posts/2015-06-08-creating-innovation-paths-at-edmunds.md

 Fast Company named Edmunds.com one of The World’s Top 10 Most Innovative Companies of 2015 in Automotive.
 It cited Hackomotive and the Fastlane Accelerator as two reasons why the company made the list.
 Aside from Edmunds, Apple, Tesla and Google, every company on that list was an automotive manufacturer like Toyota and GM.

 To be recognized for something we’ve been so deliberate with and focused on is gratifying.
-Seeking out entreprenuers who are using our data to build great products, help them validate their product/market fit and then scaling them has proven to be a great strategy for us to leapfrog our product offerings, thus our growth.
+Seeking out entrepreneurs who are using our data to build great products, help them validate their product/market fit and then scaling them has proven to be a great strategy for us to leapfrog our product offerings, thus our growth.

 But that didn’t happen overnight.
 In fact, it took us four years to get where we’re at today.
 Let’s start from the very beginning.

-## An API Story
+##An API Story
 In September 2011, we launched our Open Platform with high hopes and no clear expectations.
 We had a hunch that opening the APIs that power our site and mobile app to the public would help spur innovation and expedite partnership integrations.
 We couldn’t really quantify the opportunity at the time, but we believed that one existed.

 With Mashery’s help, we were able to put the word out fast.
 Pretty quickly, we saw engagement from developers with strong vision for making our industry better.
 Some with grandiose ideas of disrupting the car dealerships and others with more strategic focus on consumer-facing products.